 For instance, a C-chord that looks like what I showed in the image above, can be played on a piano using entirely different voicings that make it sounds far more interesting and beautiful.

-Of course, there are different chord voicings on a guitar as well, but ultimately, the piano serves this purpose a lot more because you have ten fingers, so you can stuff a lot more notes in there that make the chord sound so much better.
+Of course, there are different chord voicings on a guitar as well, some of which I’ve explored in my guitar chords guide, but ultimately, the piano serves this purpose a lot more because you have ten fingers, so you can stuff a lot more notes in there that make the chord sound so much better.

-For instance, you can play a C-chord on the piano that looks like this on the piano:
+For instance, you can play a C-chord on the piano that looks like this:

 You can see how more sophisticated this chord voicing is in comparison to the C-chord that I listed near the beginning of the article.